 - Review and be knowledgeable of the UConn Health policy on financial conflicts of interest in research, including the definition of Significant Financial Interest (SFI) and how it applies to you.

-- Promptly and fully disclose all SFIs, including those of a spouse or dependent child, that reasonably relate to your institutional responsibilities; and, if applicable, comply with FCOI management or mitigation plans.
+- Promptly and fully disclose all SFIs, including those of a spouse and/or dependent child, that reasonably relate to your institutional responsibilities; and, if applicable, comply with FCOI management or mitigation plans.

 - Within 30 days of acquiring or discovering a new SFI